cardstack/cardstack-documentation/guides/release/getting-started/main-concepts.md

-This section is a crash course in Cardstack concepts.
+This section is a crash course in Cardstack concepts aimed at developers.
 It includes vocabulary that you'll find throughout the other topics, and it draws some parallels to other frameworks and JavaScript in general.

 ## Essential Vocabulary